How to Maximize Your Reach Using Google’s Knowledge Graph

 If you’ve built your business around specific products, then product cards can function very similarly to company Knowledge Graph cards, by increasing brand awareness and click-through rate.

 However, unlike company Knowledge Graph cards, product cards don’t necessarily get prime real estate on SERPs.

 The top of the page is usually taken up by sponsored ads instead.
 Be aware of this before you begin optimizing thousands of product pages in a gambit for visibility.

 For the sake of transparency, I’ll begin by saying that there’s no surefire way to get a Knowledge Graph panel.

-Even if you have all the right markup, Google doesn’t have to respect it or include it in SERPs.
+Even if you have all the correct markup, Google doesn’t have to respect it or include it in SERPs.

-That said, we know exactly what resources Google uses for its Graph, so following these steps represents the best chance you have of winning more visibility for your brand.
+With that said, we know what resources Google uses for its Graph so following these steps represents the best chance you have of winning more visibility for your brand.

-1. Leverage Schema Markup on Your Homepage
+1. Leverage Schema Markup On Your Homepage

-Schema markup is invisible to visitors, but it’s crucial if you want the Knowledge Graph to pick up information about your business.
+Schema markup is invisible to visitors, but it’s crucial in helping the Knowledge Graph pick up information about your business.

 Fill in all the info you feel is relevant, such as organization, person, and local business.
-Any data using Schema.org elements may be picked up by the Knowledge Graph, so leverage markup as much as you want.
+The Knowledge Graph may pick up any data using Schema.org elements, so leverage markup as much as you can.

-If you aren’t sure where to begin, consult Google’s summary of the key types of markup to include while customizing one’s Knowledge Graph.
+If you aren’t sure where to begin, consult Google’s summary of the critical types of markup to include while customizing one’s Knowledge Graph.

-When you’re finished, use Google’s Structured Data testing tool to make sure your Schema markup is valid.
+When you finish, use Google’s Structured Data testing tool to ensure your Schema markup is valid.

-2. Get Listed at Wikidata.org and Wikipedia
+2. Get Listed At Wikidata.org And Wikipedia

 You may have noticed by now that every Knowledge Graph card borrows its company descriptions from Wikipedia.

 Google often relies on Wikipedia for official website addresses as well (unless you provide it yourself).

-So it goes without saying that if your business doesn’t have a Wikipedia page, then you should either create one or hire a trusted Wikipedia editor to create one for you.
+So it goes without saying that if your business doesn’t have a Wikipedia page, you should either create one or hire a trusted Wikipedia editor to create one for you.

 Google also gets some of its information from Wikidata, so make sure you create an entry about your business there and include a link to your Wikidata entry in your Wikipedia article.
-This guide to Wikidata should help you get started.

-3. Local Businesses: Optimize Google Maps & Your Google+ Business Page
+3. Local Businesses: Optimize Google My Business And Social Media

-Start by setting up your Google My Business page and your Google+ profile.
-Fill in details, such as business hours, and keep your information succinct and accurate.
+If you’re a local business, you have to optimize your Google My Business listing.

-Most importantly, make sure you’re using your social media accounts regularly to interact with customers, acquire new reviews, and earn local citations.
-All of these will help you earn a Knowledge Graph card for your business.
+Make sure you’re using your social media accounts regularly to interact with customers, acquire new reviews, and earn local citations.
+All of these will help you reach a Knowledge Graph card for your business.

 4. Verify Your Social Media Accounts

-Even if Google can’t find your official website, you may still land a Knowledge Graph if your social media profiles are properly identified and verified.
+Even if Google can’t find your official website, you may still land a Knowledge Graph if Google adequately identifies and verifies your social media profiles.

-In fact, one of the ways that Google can recognize you as an official representative of your brand is through your YouTube channel or Google+ page, which gives you the freedom to request changes on your Knowledge Graph card.
+One way that Google can recognize you as an official representative of your brand is through your YouTube channel, which gives you the freedom to request changes on your Knowledge Graph card.

-5. Request a Change from Google
+5. Request A Change From Google

 Once you have a Knowledge Graph card, requesting a change is a two-step process.

-- You need to be recognized as an official representative of your brand.
-Doing this means owning your brand’s official website, YouTube channel, or Google+ page, and signing into Google as the owner.
+- Google needs to recognize you as an official representative of your brand.
+Doing this means owning your brand’s official website, or YouTube channel, and signing into Google as the owner.

 - You need to suggest a change.
-Changes can be requested for main images, image size, URLs, people, logos, social profiles, and more.
+You can request changes for main images, image size, URLs, people, logos, social profiles, and more.

 Google will then review your change suggestions and email you update when they’ve decided whether to publish your changes.
 For more information, visit Google’s guide to suggesting a change to a Knowledge Graph card.

 Conclusion